Clinelly/CI_PP1_IDG/README.md

 ### Content

-The reviews were taken from Facebook and embedded using Facebook's embed feature.
+- Facebook Review iframes: taken from <a href="https://www.facebook.com/idgplumbingandelectrical/">Facebook</a> and the code was copied from Facebook's 'embed' feature.
-Icons for the media links were taken from FontAwesome.
+- Icons: used for the external media links in the footer, and in the contact information.
+Taken from <a href="https://fontawesome.com/">FontAwesome.</a>
-Footer and Hero Image code were modified from CodeInsitute's 'Love Running' project.
+- Footer: code  modified from <a href="https://www.codeinstitute.com">CodeInsitute's</a> 'Love Running' project.
-Hero Image animation was modified from : https://www.taniarascia.com/crossfade-between-two-images-with-css-animations/ The code for the flexbox gallery was taken from stackoverflow.
+- Hero Image: animation code was modified by a blog by <a href="https://www.taniarascia.com/crossfade-between-two-images-with-css-animations/">Tania Rascia.</a>
+- Gallery: flexbox code and layout code modified from a <a href="https://stackoverflow.com/questions/39941941/order-of-items-with-column-count-property">StackOverflow</a> query.
+- Google Maps iframe: taken from <a href="https://https://www.google.co.uk/maps">Google Maps</a> and the code was copied from Google Map's 'embed' feature.

 ### Media